-Plus, on a manual, if the transmission does start getting weak, it usually shows signs well before it’s ready to die.
-Whereas an auto just starts to slip and you’re screwed.
-My brother’s manual transmission in his Mitsubishi 3000GT has been on its way out for the past 5 years.
-The synchros grind but it still goes in gear.
-If he had an auto, he would have probably had to buy a new transmission right away.
-But now he can baby his manual tranny and not spend a dime.
+Plus, on a manual, if the transmission starts getting weak, it usually shows signs well before it’s time to replace it.
+In an automatic, the transmission just starts to slip and you’re in trouble.
+My brother’s manual transmission in his Mitsubishi 3000GT has been on its way out for the past five years.
+If he had an automatic, he would have probably had to buy a new transmission by now.

 16) Safer, Less Stressful Mountain Driving

-When you drive an auto through the mountains, the car has a hard time understanding which gear is appropriate.
+When you drive an automatic through the mountains, the car has a hard time understanding which gear is appropriate.

-Here’s how my mountain driving goes in an auto (the is me talking to myself while alone): “You’re failing at life, auto transmission.
+Here’s how my mountain driving goes in an automatic (this is me talking to the car): “You’re failing at life, auto transmission.
 You don’t know when to shift!
 You don’t have eyes!
 You just up-shifted and there’s a big climb ahead.
-What now, gearbox!
+What now, gearbox?
 You’re torturing yourself!
-Now it’s time to downshift … once again!
+Now it’s time to downshift … again!
 Don’t overheat on me, tranny!”

-Even with the ‘overdrive off’ button (which most auto’s have for this very reason) your auto still puzzles itself trying to guess the appropriate low gears.
+Even with the “overdrive off” button (which most automatics have for this very reason), your auto still puzzles itself trying to guess the appropriate low gear.
 In a manual car, you can see what’s down the road and shift accordingly.
 When an auto shifts up and down over and over, it’s decreasing its life.
 It’s slowly killing itself.
 That’s sad for everyone.

 Plus, engine braking is really helpful when descending a mountain.
 Overheating your brakes in an auto is dangerous and expensive.
 With a manual, you can easily let the engine help with some of the braking.
-A manual means you don’t have to replace your brake pads and rotors as often.
-That’s always a good thing.
+A manual means you don’t have to replace your brake pads and rotors as often (more maintenance savings).

 17) No Computer Telling You It Knows Better

-I used to drive my parents’ Oldsmobile 98 as my beater car (though I was able to double its fuel economy so it was a good car).
-It was so annoying because a lot of speed limits around my town are 45 mph.
-The car was automatic.
-It shifted into top gear at 46mph.
-So either I could speed or I could force a downshift by driving 45 mph and burn a lot of fuel being on the top of the rev limit.
-It doesn’t sound like a big deal but that got really annoying.
+I used to drive my parents’ Oldsmobile Ninety Eight.
+(I was able to double its fuel economy, so it was a good car.)
+A lot of speed limits around my town are 45 mph.
+The car was automatic and it shifted into top gear at 46 mph.
+So, either I could speed or I could force a downshift by driving 45 mph and burn a lot of fuel being on the top of the rev limit.
+It doesn’t sound like a big deal, but it got really annoying.

-When you take the car to the shop, the employees will know you probably sought out a manual.
+When you take your car to the shop, the employees will know you sought out a manual.
 It shows you care about what you drive.
-They will probably have more respect for you and the car.
-Also, the inexperienced noob mechanics who can’t drive a stick won’t be working on your car most likely.
-It’s the older generations, the manual veterans who will be looking after your car.
+They will likely have more respect for you and for the car.
+Also, the inexperienced mechanics who can’t drive a stick probably won’t be working on your car.
+Meaning, the older generation, manual veterans will be looking after your vehicle.

-After you drive a stick for awhile, it’s just as easy as an auto.
+After you drive a stick for a while, it’s just as easy as an automatic.
 But it still requires movement.
 Therefore, it’s harder to fall asleep while driving.
-But this of course doesn’t apply to highway driving since you’ll just remain in top gear.

 20) A Lesson in Patience

 Driving a stick teaches you patience.
-Since they are rare, you have to spend more time looking for one when buying.
+Since they are less common, you have to spend more time looking for one when buying.
 I looked at probably 100 Eclipses online before I found my perfect manual.
-So of course I knew the market up-down-left-right!
-This allowed me to get a great price since I knew everything there was to know about recent sales.
+So, of course, I knew the market up, down, left, and right!
+This allowed me to get a great price.
 If you need a car ASAP, look for one that is readily available in a manual.
-Think 1990’s economy car like a Civic.
-Those are great.
+Think 1990s economy car like a Honda Civic; those are great.

-To be fair, I thought I would compile a list of why automatic transmissions are better.
-But that was hard.
-All I could think of is an auto is the ‘easier’ alternative.
-But then again, why do anything just because it’s easy?
+To be fair, I wanted to compile a list of why automatic transmissions might be better.
+But all I could think of is that an automatic is the easier alternative.